 What to Expect in Worship

 A typical service at the UUCC includes hymns, readings, choir, communal sharing of joys and concerns, and a sermon.
-Members and friends are encouraged to gather early and to stay after the service to renew connections.
+However, these are not typical times and our interactions and rituals will be limited (e.g. no singing) Members and friends are encouraged to gather early and to stay after the service to renew connections, although at this time, these interactions must be done outside..

 We gather in worship to find meaning and live more deeply.
 Worship creates connections within, among, and beyond us, calling us to our better selves, calling us to live with wisdom and compassion.
-Elements of a typical service include:
+Elements of a typical pre-pandemic service included:

 - Words of welcome